sabrinae/paid_facebook_data/README.md

 ![Client ID and Client Secret](images/3.PNG?raw=true)

-Use Facebook's Graph API for Right Scopes
+Use <a href="https://developers.facebook.com/tools/explorer/">Facebook's Graph API</a> for Right Scopes -
--

 Breaking Down the Script
 -
 This section will be heavily referencing the ```Code.gs``` file.
-For the UX, this particular script will run when the user navigates to the top ribbon in the Google Sheet to click on our custom menu item.
+For the UX, this particular script will run when the user navigates to the top ribbon in the Google Sheet to click on our custom menu item. <a href="https://developers.google.com/apps-script/guides/menus">Click here</a> for more info on adjusting the sheet UI, custom menus/dialogues/sidebars in Apps Script.
 This function calls the function we specify and the text to display:
 ```
 function onOpen() {